1988 United States Senate elections

-The 1988 United States Senate elections was an election for the United States Senate.
-Held on November 8, the 33 seats of Class 1 were contested in regular elections.
+The 1988 United States Senate elections were elections for the United States Senate.
+Held on November 8, 1988, the 33 seats of Class 1 were contested in regular elections.
 In spite of the Republican victory by George H. W. Bush in the presidential election, the Democrats gained a net of one seat in the Senate.
 Seven seats changed parties, with four incumbents being defeated.
-The Democratic majority in the Senate increased by one to 55–to–45.
+The Democratic majority in the Senate increased by one to 55–45.

-This is the last Senate election in which California voted for a Republican and both Texas and Maine voted for Democrats, and the last time Arizona would do so until 2018.
-This would also be the last Senate election until 1998 to not have at least one special election during that cycle.
+This is the last Senate election cycle in which California voted for a Republican, the last in which Texas and Maine voted for a Democrat, and the last time Arizona voted for a Democrat until 2018.
+This would also be the last Senate election cycle until 1998 to not have at least one special election during that cycle.

+This is also the last Senate election cycle in which no woman was elected to the Senate from either party, as all of the winners were men.